Towards AI Transparency and Accountability: A Global Framework for Exchanging Information on AI Systems: AI Measures: Motivation and Background

-Standardized measures need to be considered separately for each intended use of AI systems.
-We provide a couple of examples illustrating this point.
+Standardized Measures need to be considered separately for each intended use of AI systems. \begin{itemize} \item For hiring automation, we may operate with statistical fairness measures and input influence measures, as the ones shown in Register 1 in Figure~\ref{fig:comparison_card}. \item For self-driving AI systems installed in cars, customers may be interested in miles driven without a crash in conditions that are representative of typical human driving conditions. \item For LLMs, we may need to use Measures evaluating LLMs on realistic data that has never been released publicly. \end{itemize}

+Additionally, the interpretation of computed Measures depends on intended uses of AI systems.
 While in hiring the association of group identity and outcomes suggests unfairness, the same association is perceived differently in the context of health needs across ethnic groups; people of color tend to have worse health status even if we compare individuals having the same healthcare spending, as shown in a recent important work~\cite{obermeyer2019dissecting}.
-The study suggests that admissions to special care programs should be granted to the patients that need them the most, which are more likely to be people of color.
+The study suggests that admissions to special care programs should be granted to the patients who need them the most, who are more likely to be people of color.
 In this case, the association between outcomes and protected group identities may be judged as fair and justified, opposite to the case discussed in the preceding section.

-For other intended uses of AI systems, there may be a need for entirely different measures than statistical fairness measures.
-For instance, for self-driving AI systems installed in cars, customers may be interested in miles driven without a crash in conditions that are representative of typical human driving conditions.
-To achieve such meaningful comparisons, there is a need for specification and standardization of measures used for each category of intended high-risk use of AI systems.